Loughton: Visual arts

 The sculptor and painter Sir Jacob Epstein (1880–1959) lived at 'Deerhurst' between 1933 and 1950, after having rented no. 49 Baldwins Hill; he produced some of works there.
 Sculptor Elsa Fraenkel lived at Elm Lodge, Church Lane, after World War II.
 Artist John Strevens (1902–1990) lived at 8 Lower Park Road from 1963 until his death.
 Walter Spradbury (1889–1969), best known for his iconic interwar London Transport posters, lived nearby in Buckhurst Hill.
-Octavius Deacon was a 19th-century naïve artist from Loughton who painted scenes of village life.

 William Lakin Turner lived and painted at Clovelly, York Hill, Loughton, in the 1890s.
 From 1908 to 1936, William Brown Macdougall, artist, and his wife, the author and translator, Margaret Armour, lived in Loughton.
 Juggler Mark Robertson (1963–1992) lived at 'The Avenue' and appeared at the London Palladium and on television.

-The Loughton Arts Club hosts exhibitions by contemporary local artists and photographers at Loughton Library.
-Loughton Camera Club, a member of the East Anglian Federation of Photographic Societies, meets at Lopping Hall in Loughton, and holds regular exhibitions of members' work in Loughton Library and elsewhere.

 Cinema

 Early cinematic shows took place in the Lopping Hall.
 A purpose-built Loughton Cinema was opened by actress Evelyn Laye on 9 October 1928; designed by local architect Theodore Legg, it could seat 847.
 This was later reduced to 700.
-The cinema was renamed the Century in 1953, and closed on 25 May 1963, and has since been demolished and replaced by shops.
 In July 2010 Loughton Town Council organised a screening of An Education, the first film screening in Loughton since the closure of the cinema, and its success prompted the formation of the Loughton Film Society in September 2010 to redress the lack of a local cinema.